-CEDAW, the Committee on the Elimination of All Forms of Discrimination against Women, has just published their General Recommendation 35 on gender-based violence against women, updating General Recommendation 19 (1992).
-The following are some of the elements related to work … Continued
+On 14 July 2017, the Committee on the Elimination of Discrimination against Women (CEDAW Committee) adopted General Recommendation No. 35 on gender-based violence against women, updating General Recommendation No. 19.
+General Recommendation No. 19 from 1992 was historic … Continued